top of page

 Most wood-burning happens inside, behind closed doors, with pollution drifting out of hundreds of chimneys every winter.
 And while you can’t always see it, you are certainly breathing it.

-Fine particulate matter (PM 2.5) is composed of tiny particles that penetrate deep into the lungs and bloodstream, and always spikes in winter across urban areas (DEFRA, 2025).
-A major contributor is domestic wood smoke.
+Fine particulate matter (PM 2.5) is composed of tiny particles that penetrate deep into the lungs and bloodstream.
+These particles are linked to asthma, heart disease, premature births, dementia risk and severe impacts on local ecosystems.
+They always spike in winter across urban areas (DEFRA, 2025), and a major contributor is domestic wood smoke.

 Smoke doesn’t stay in your living room.
 It rises, drifts, then settles across gardens, streets and parks.
 Neighbours, including children, older residents, and those with asthma, will breathe it in.
 Pollution also settles on leaves, soils, and waterways, affecting birds, insects, lichens, and urban plant life.